-The key aim is to ensure that commissioned services are high quality, effective and timely elective care that meets or exceeds targets.
+The key aim is to ensure that commissioned services are high quality, effective and timely.
 We are seeking to shift the balance of outpatient, day care, diagnostic and elective inpatient services to community settings to improve access and quality of care within Powys, and to reduce demand on acute services.
 People will continue to have rapid access to specialist services and expertise where they, in discussion with their GP, think it necessary.
 This work will include transforming outpatient services across Powys and improving existing theatre utilisation.